memfault/interrupt/_drafts/A BLE Primer.md

 	#endif
 	```

 That's it!
 Now you have logging enabled and you will be able to see log messages show up in your terminal program of choice.
-We'll get to configuring the terminal program in the "Debugging and Testing" section.
+We'll get to configuring the terminal program in the "Testing" section.

 #### Handling the Button Presses